Frequently asked questions about Americans Indians and the American Indian Center

 Where is the American Indian Center located?

-The AIC is located in Abernethy Hall, on the corner of East Cameron Avenue and S. Columbia Street, on the campus of UNC.
-Directions and Parking.
+The AIC is located at 205 Wilson Street, Chapel Hill, NC 27516 on the campus of UNC.
+Directions and Parking Information

-Does the American Indian Center have an exhibit space or is there a museum in Abernethy Hall?
+Does the American Indian Center have an exhibit space or is there a museum inside?

-No. The Center has a suite of three offices and a lounge located on first floor of Abernethy Hall.
+No. The Center is located in a brick house on Wilson Street with offices, a conference room and a student resource lounge.
 We do not have an exhibit space or American Indian artifacts on display at the Center.

 How many American Indians reside in North Carolina?